A Short Break Starts In Roscommon

 Arigna Mining is a Historical Mining Experience

-Arigna is the starting point of the Miner’s Way and Historical Trail, a 118km-long network of paths through three of Ireland’s most picturesque and unspoilt counties of Leitrim, Roscommon and Sligo.
+Arigna is the starting point of the Miner’s Way and Historical Trail, a 118 km-long network of paths through three of Ireland’s most picturesque and unspoilt counties of Leitrim, Roscommon and Sligo.
 There is a lovely bar in Arigna called The Miners Bar, with open fires in winter and a beer garden in summer.
-Perfect for a pint after a visit to the mine.
+Perfect for a pint after

 Explore Kilronan Castle’s Woodland Walks